ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 The following calculations are performed on the data:
 1.  `Daily New Cases as Percent of State Population = New Cases/State Population`
 2.  `New Cases in Last 14 Days = Sum(New Cases) Between Submit Date and Previous 13 Dates`
-3.  `New Cases in Last 14 Days as Percent of Statae Population = Cases Last 14 Days/State Population`
+3.  `New Cases in Last 14 Days as Percent of State Population = Cases Last 14 Days/State Population`

 # SQL